HomeDing/homeding.github.io/elementregistry.md

 ## Build a new Element for your local usage

 It is easy to build a new Element that is required for a specific thing to work.
-You can just copy one of the existings and modify the class Name or use the "MyTemplate" example as a starting point.
+You can just copy one of the existing and modify the class Name or use the "MyTemplate" example as a starting point.

 The intension is that it is easy to add any Element to the Library later so anyone can add new functionality to the HomeDing Library.